SciCatProject/scicatlive/README.md

 ## Add a new service

-Please note that services should be defined by their responsibility, rather than by their underlying technology, and should be named so.
+Please note that services should, in general, be defined by their responsibility, rather than by their underlying technology, and should be named so.

 ### Basic